Azure/bicep-types-az/generated/network/microsoft.network/2021-03-01/types.md

 ### Properties
 * **ddosCustomPolicy**: [SubResource](#subresource): Reference to another subresource.
 * **protectedIP**: bool: Enables DDoS protection on the public IP.
-* **protectionCoverage**: 'Basic' | 'Standard': The DDoS protection policy customizability of the public IP.
+* **protectionCoverage**: 'Basic' | 'Standard' | string: The DDoS protection policy customizability of the public IP.
 Only standard coverage will have the ability to be customized.

 ## PublicIPAddressDnsSettings
 ### Properties